IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 ## DSP Profile file format

-The script uses its own profiles (in JSON format), which store the DSP software application name (wildcards `*` are accepted), the keystroke sequence for inputting the data into the DSP, and the Q divider.
-The Q divider is used to adjust Q values when the predefined generic EQ profiles with Q/WB format in the REW app do not match the Q format used in the DSP.
+The script uses its own profiles (in JSON format), which store the DSP software application name (wildcards `*` are accepted), the keystroke sequence for inputting the data into the DSP.
 Check the examples in the `./DSPProfiles` folder.
-Keystroke sequences can contain mouse actions or key actions like`{ENTER}`, `{RIGHT}`, `{LEFT}`, `{UP}`, `{DOWN}`, `{TAB}`, etc., depending on how navigation through EQ bands is implemented in your DSP software.
+Keystroke sequences can contain mouse move and click actions and key actions like `{ENTER}`, `{RIGHT}`, `{LEFT}`, `{UP}`, `{DOWN}`, `{TAB}`, etc., depending on how navigation through EQ bands is implemented in your DSP software.
 [More details](DSPProfileFileFormat.md)

 ## Change log

+### 20-11-2025:

+⭐ NEW!
+Big update - Profile editor GUI implemented.
+It can be used for editing existing profiles (instead of manual edits of JSON files), saving existing profiles as templates to new profiles.

 ### 18-11-2025:
 Down 4 Sound profiles added - EZY-DSP68, EZY-DSP612, EZY-DSP68+, EZY-DSP612+